5 Best Wood to Choose from for External Timber Cladding

 Zebrano

-Zebrano Wood Logs
+Zebrano Wood for external cladding

 Famous for its unique, zebra-like appearance, Zebrano is a highly durable wood that not only looks good but is also quite strong.
 It originates in West Africa and is commonly used for flooring, furniture making and cladding.
 The wood is dark brown with natural zebra-like stripes.
 Zebrano is highly durable and can withstand all kinds of natural phenomena.
 It’s also naturally resistant to insect attacks.